Sydney-Informatics-Hub/training.artemis.rds/_episodes/04-rcos2hpc.md

 {: .bash}

-The username, password and port are as before.
+The username (unikey), password (unikey password) and port (22) are as before.
 Trust the host if prompted.

 Once successfully connected, notice that the ```Remote site``` indicates you are situated in ```/home/<yourUnikey>```.